xrc10/OmAgent/examples/rap/README.md

 workflow = RAPWorkflow()

 # Set input query
-workflow.set_input(query="What would happen if we doubled the Earth's gravity?")
+workflow.set_input(query="If 4 friends share 7 pizzas equally, and each pizza has 8 slices, how many slices does each friend get?")

 # Get results
-rap_structure = workflow.rap_structure
 final_answer = workflow.final_answer
 ```

 ## Troubleshooting

-If you encounter issues:
+Common issues:
-- Verify Redis is running and accessible
+- Invalid API key: Verify your OpenAI API key is set correctly
-- Check your OpenAI API key is valid
+- Connection errors: Check your internet connection and API endpoint
-- Ensure all dependencies are installed correctly
+- Import errors: Ensure all dependencies are installed

-- Review logs for any error messages
+For more detailed documentation, visit the [OmAgent documentation](https://docs.omagent.ai).